jonochoyo/42-Born2beroot/README.md

   - Each action using sudo has to be archived, both inputs and outputs.
 The log file has to be saved in the */var/log/sudo/* folder.
   - The TTY mode has to be enabled for security reasons.
   - The paths that can be used by sudo must be restricted.
 Example: */usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin*
-- We have to create a simple bash script called **monitoring.sh**.
+- We have to create a simple bash script called [monitoring.sh](monitoring.sh).
 At server startup, the script will display the following information on all terminals every 10 minutes:
   - The architecture of the operating system and its kernel version.
   - The number of physical processors.
   - The number of virtual processors.